polterguy/magic/README.md

 ## Invoking HTTP REST methods

 Magic also contains an HTTP client wrapper, that allows you to create HTTP REST requests with a single line of code.
-This class uses some intelligent generics constructs, to automatically transform from any DTO type you have to JSON, and vice versa.
+This class uses some intelligent generic constructs, to automatically transform from any DTO type you have to JSON, and vice versa.
 You can consume this service as an `IHttpClient` instance.
 Below is some example code to illustrate usage.